palladius/app-mod-workshop-set-by-step/workshop-steps/02-gcloud-deploy-to-cloud-run/README.md

 Simply put, today Cloud run has a newer tech stack, it's easier to deploy, cheaper, and scales to 0.

+## Did you notice?

+* Cloud run created for you an Artifact Registry repository for you. this is where its storing all your docker/packer code artefacts.

 ## Tips